lakejs/lake-docs/guide/index.md

 </div>
 ```

-Import the required CSS and JavaScript modules, then initialize and render the editor.
+Import the modules and CSS, then render the editor.
 You can customize the [toolbar](/reference/toolbar-config.md) and [editor](/reference/) config as needed.

 ```js
 import 'lakelib/lib/lake.css';